nyxnor/onionjuggler/README.md

 ### Set custom vars

-Edit the required variables to fit your system on the configuration file, which can be assigned to the environment variable `$ONIONJUGGLER_CONF`, but if it the variable is unset or empty, will search for the default path in `/etc/onionjuggler.conf`.
+Edit the required variables to fit your system on the configuration file on `/etc/onionjuggler.conf`.

+Check this [onionjuggler.conf sample](etc/onionjuggler.conf), it also shows the default values for each variable.
+If you wish to modify any value, copy it to `/etc/onionjuggler.conf` or create an empty file and just insert the options that needs to be modified to fit your system (empty variables will be assigned to default values).

 Note that no variable that refers to a folder do NOT end with a trailing `/`.
 Keep it that way, else it will break.
 The required packages can have different names depending on the operating system, modify accordingly.

-Check this [onionjuggler.conf sample](etc/onionjuggler.conf), it also shows the default values for each variable.
-If you wish to modify any value, copy it to `/etc/onionjuggler.conf` or create an empty file and just insert the options that needs to be modified to fit your system (empty variables will be assigned to default values).

 The `$exec_cmd_alt_user` to run a command as another (alternative) user such as `doas` and `sudo` need to be already configured, this project won't modify the `/etc/sudoers` or `/etc/doas.conf`, it is up to the user to configure the configuration file and and your user to the privileged group.